 Grading

 There is no universally required grading scale or system; however, some departments do implement a system or scale.
 Please adhere to any guidelines set by your individual department.
-We do ask that each graded assignment have a corresponding rubric that is in the Blackboard format and connected through the Blackboard grade center.
+We do ask that each graded assignment have a corresponding rubric that is in the Canvas format and connected through the Canvas grade center.

 Feedback Statement